Domenico321/attractors-search/README.md

 1:            BINARIZE THE VALUES of Rna.Seq

-The following procedure shows the steps for transforming the values of RNa-Seq into Boolean values (0, 1) through a binarization technique.
-The TRIB3 text file represents the Rna-Seq values to be transformed, in which the column indicates the expressed gene (in this case TRIB3), and each row describes the Rna-Seq level from each single analyzed  cell of a given patient.
+The following procedure shows the steps for transforming the values of RNa-Seq into Boolean values (0, 1) through a binarization technique.For example, the TRIB3 text file represents the Rna-Seq values to be transformed, in which the column indicates the expressed gene (in this case TRIB3), and each row describes the Rna-Seq level from each single analyzed  cell of a given patient.

 Using the R script "Binarize.R" to process the text file "TRIB3.txt", the Boolean values relating to the Rna-Seq data corresponding to the given gene are automatically obtained for each single cell in the archive.
+Adopting the same procedure, for each gene described in each line of the "Supplementary_table_1.xlsx" dataset in the supplementary table folder of this repository, the Boolean values of each cell analyzed for each gene are obtained.

 2:                RESEARCH NET ATTRACTORS